Issues Uploading Documents - Common Errors, Causes and Solutions

 Save the file as a PDF before uploading: This is accomplished by the Save As function in Microsoft Word® and Microsoft Excel®.

-DocuSign does not support password protected documents.
-If this is the case you should see a specific error stating "this file is password protected."
+DocuSign does not support access-password protected documents.
+If you try to upload such a document, you should see a specific error stating "this file is password protected."

 "Error uploading [filename]: Unable to load the document ([DocumentId]: Password Protected [filename]).
 Document is password protected, please remove password protection before using the document."

 Note: You may only see general error message (pictured previously).

 Note: DocuSign *does* support PDF documents containing owner passwords and custom permissions settings.